 - If you have any form of illness, stay indoors and hire a professional.

 Ready to get out there?
-Let’s look at some of the ins and outs of specific materials and designs, and explore reviews of the remainder of our favorite selections, before wrapping up with a few quick notes on tool maintenance.
+Let’s look at some of the ins and outs of specific materials and designs before wrapping up with a few quick notes on tool maintenance.

 Anatomy of a Shovel